-As one panelist mentioned, 16 of the last 18 quarters.
-Also noted was that there have been more fund closures than launches in the past few years.
+As one panelist mentioned, 16 of the last 18 quarters had net outflows.
+Also, there were more fund closures than launches in the past few years.
 But the industry is now at ~$3.5B.
-So there is growth, but not from across the board allocation flows.
+So growth is there, just not from across the board allocation flows.

 - ETFs and Private Equity were two gorillas in the room.
 At best, institutional investors are holding their hedge fund allocations steady.
 Money has moved from active public market strategies to passive strategies.
 Private equity, private credit, VC, real estate, and infrastructure investing have also enjoyed allocation flows.

 - After four years, we're still "late in the cycle."
 The reason institutions have held their HF allocations is the expectation that the class should protect in the event of a recession or meaningful market downswing.
 For at least the past four years, the recession is always just over the horizon.
 Nobody wants a recession, but a downturn could bee a boon to the HF industry — IF HFs can actually outperform in such a market downcycle.

 - Long Short Equity is out of favor.
 The change in favor relates to the shift to passive.
 Any strategies with a high beta component are seemingly not desirable to the institutional allocation panelists.
 They are just not willing to pay high fees for beta.

 - Exotic strategies are in vogue.
 Reinsurance, Art Investing, Volatility Strategies, CLOs, and Crypto were all seriously discussed.
 Any alpha-generating non-correlated strategy will get a meeting.